Dreambound

 What Can I Do After Becoming a CNA?

-One of the best things about being a CNA is that there are several possible career paths.
 Some CNAs go to a hospital or staffing agency after working in a nursing home for 6 months.
 You may also complete extra training to become a medication aide, medical assistant, phlebotomy technician, or patient care technician.
 A reference letter from your CNA instructor will help you get into nursing school.
 CNAs can also enroll in programs to become licensed vocational nurses (LVNs) or registered nurses (RNs).

 The US BLS reports that California has the highest CNA employment, with over 100,000 working right now.
-A CNA can make $17 an hour or more, and good job opportunities are waiting for you once you get that certification, so you don’t need to worry about how to get a job as a CNA.
+A CNA in California can make $22 an hour or more, and good job opportunities are waiting for you once you get that certification, so you don’t need to worry about how to get a job as a CNA.
 Some Dreambound graduates are even working on starting their own CNA schools already—who knows, you might be the next one in line!

 What are programs similar to CNA?